Proving Liability In Truck Crash Claims

 Since 2005, shipping companies have dealt with a truck driver shortage which is only getting worse.
 Since there are fewer trucks on the road to haul the same amount of freight, these vehicles are almost always loaded to the maximum allowable limit.
 That limit is at least 80,000 pounds.
 Furthermore, many of the drivers who drive these rigs have little experience.
 The days of gradual size increases are gone.
 Today, truckers operate the biggest rigs possible as soon as possible.

 Regardless of the size of the load and the driver’s experience, the same negligence laws usually apply.
-As a result, a Campbell truck accident attorney is usually able to obtain substantial compensation for these victims.
+As a result, a San Jose truck accident attorney is usually able to obtain substantial compensation for these victims.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 What Causes Truck Crashes?

 One of the most common causes of truck crashes is also one of the most difficult negligence cases to successfully resolve.
 Circadian rhythm fatigue affects everyone.
 Most people are naturally drowsy early in the morning, around midday, and late at night, even if they had a restful sleep the previous night.
 Almost all truckers are behind the wheel at these times of day.